Business Advertising Budgets and DIY Tips

 Mobile Apps Can Help Build Your Brand

-Categories: Mobile Optimized Web
+Categories: Mobile Apps

 With the ever-increasing shift to mobile, most businesses simply cannot afford to not offer a mobile app.
 It is too important of a marketing tool to ignore.
 Having a web presence alone is missing out on a large a part of the market.
 In fact, mobile apps are now often expected by clients.
 This is because mobile apps offer a unique experience to users different from any other marketing channel, and a streamlined, simplified experience is what consumers are looking for.
 Studies have found that people rate brands higher after interacting with the brands mobile app, and are nearly 50% more likely to buy from that brand.